energywebfoundation/challenge/applications/microgrid.md

 [<img src="https://saahilshangle.github.io/images/microgrid_home.jpg" width="50%" length="50%"/>](https://www.youtube.com/watch?v=abb4BOO2_os)

 ### Architecture
 This platform will assign individual energy producers and consumers to microgrid regions where sellers and buyers are matched off-chain.
 We utilize blockchain to execute energy transactions and maintain a complete record of them.
 EW-Chain smart contracts will handle the exchange of energy rights with EWT/EAC ERC-721 tokens.
 However, the user experience will be largely abstracted away from the blockchain, and transactions are automated to minimize costs through a continuous process of dynamic energy pricing.
 A decentralized ledger provides transparent pseudonymous neighbor to neighbor energy management that significantly reduces reliance and expected costs associated with a single energy provider.
-A web interface will abstract low level blockchain computation, and assist the user in understanding their energy transactions on the microgrid. //@Omkar make more technical, add MERN stack, check differences in architecture when building dApp on EW Client.
+A web interface will abstract low level blockchain computation, and assist the user in understanding their energy transactions on the microgrid.
+The implementation of the full-stack dApp demo shown above was built using the MongoDB, Express.js, React.js, Node.js, and Solidity/Ethereum frameworks.
+Our front-end application was built entirely in React.

 <sub>Click below for a full deck</sub><br>
 [<img src="https://saahilshangle.github.io/images/dapp_flow.jpg" width="50%" length="50%"/>](https://docs.google.com/presentation/d/1NNWVx2BMPqyycyE4lmdhekEvGsu1hgPRqYgJBBLIQYQ/edit?usp=sharing)

-The implementation of the full-stack dApp demo shown above was built using the MongoDB, Express.js, React.js, Node.js, and Solidity/Ethereum frameworks.
-Our front-end application was built entire in React

 ## Team
 * **Members**: